 So many other things to be thankful for:

 - My nephew celebrated his third birthday, which means my sister and her husband celebrated their fourth wedding anniversary!
-The fact that the two fall on the same day never gets old to me.
+The fact that the two fall on the same day never gets old for me.
 It’s been great watching the family grow and operate as a unit and I’m thankful for these family milestones.

 - I thank God for Easter which reminds me that he sent his son to die on the cross for my sins, past, present, and future.
 Sometimes when I think about my Christian walk, I get discouraged by my slow progress to be Christ-like (I’m sure my colleagues, Christian or not, are discouraged too!) but I know I’m getting incrementally better every day.